etrepum/mb-2014-spring-intro/01-tools/README.md

 In this course we're going to focus on the web.
 If you're up to date on the jargon, that means HTML, CSS and JavaScript.
 If not, don't worry, we'll get into all that later.
-The good news is that you can do just about anything in a web browser these days, so we're not very limited in what we can do.
+The good news is that you can do just about anything with these technologies (even outside of the browser!), so we're not very limited in what we can do.

 The course is designed to be a series of projects; some you'll finish in a day, others you might spend a few weeks on.
 We make our own curriculum here,